otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 1. **Prisma Studio** is a visual editor for your database.
 It is a feature of **Prisma**.
 Please read the documentation on [Prisma Studio](https://www.prisma.io/docs/concepts/components/prisma-studio) and use it to view the data in your database.

 2. You will notice that **Git** is ignoring your `.env` file.
-It is good practice to create a `.env.example` file and commit it to **Git**.
-The `.env.example` file should contain all the environment variables that are required by your application.
+It is good practice to create a `..env.example` file and commit it to **Git**.
+The `..env.example` file should contain all the environment variables that are required by your application.
 The `.env` file should contain the actual values of the environment variables.

-For example, your `.env.example` file should contain the following.
+For example, your `..env.example` file should contain the following.

 ```bash
 DATABASE_URL=